: a feeling of well-being or elation

 Did You Know?

 Health and happiness are often linked, sometimes even in etymologies.
-Nowadays "euphoria" generally refers to happiness, but it derives from "euphoros," a Greek word that means "healthy."
-Given that root, it's not surprising that in its original English uses "euphoria" was a medical term.
-A 1706 quotation shows how doctors used it then: "'Euphoria,' the well bearing of the Operation of a Medicine, i.e. when the Patient finds himself eas'd or reliev'd by it."
+Nowadays euphoria generally refers to happiness, but it derives from euphoros, a Greek word that means "healthy."
+Given that root, it's not surprising that in its original English uses euphoria was a medical term.
+Its entry in an early 18th-century dictionary explains it as "the well-bearing of the Operation of a Medicine; that is, when the Sick Person finds himself eas'd or reliev'd by it."
 Modern physicians still use the term, but they aren't likely to prescribe something that will cause it.
-In contemporary medicine and psychology, "euphoria" can describe abnormal or inappropriate feelings such as those caused by an illegal drug or an illness.
+In contemporary medicine and psychology, euphoria can describe abnormal or inappropriate feelings such as those caused by an illicit drug or an illness.

 Test Your Vocabulary with M-W Quizzes

 Fill in the blanks to complete a word that refers to economic well-being: _ r _ s _ e _ _ t _.VIEW THE ANSWER